 Trump agrees US-Iraq 'security partnership'

 President Donald Trump and his Iraqi counterpart Barham Saleh agreed on Wednesday on the need for a continued US military role in the country, the White House said.
-The two leaders met in Davos, Switzerland, their first meeting since the US killed a top Iranian general in Baghdad, sparking an Iraqi parliament call for the expulsion of US troops.
+In Davos, Switzerland, the two presidents held their first meeting since the United States killed a top Iranian general in Baghdad, sparking an Iraqi parliament call for expulsion of US troops.

-But Iraq's Sunni leaders now find themselves on the other side of the equation -- uneasy about perceived Iranian overreach in their country they have been cautiously lobbying for US troops to stay.
-"For Iraq's Sunnis, Kurds, and other minorities, America creates balance with Shiite politicians who control the government," Iraqi expert Hisham al-Hashemi said.
+Trump told Saleh that he "does not want to stay in Iraq", the source said, and would draw down forces in an "unprecedented way".
+Saleh told world leaders in Davos the parliamentary vote was "not a sign of ingratitude or hostility", but a response to a violation of his country's sovereignty.

+"It is not in our interest to choose to ally with one side at the expense of others, as long as both respect our sovereignty and independence."
+He added that "no country should seek to dictate to Iraq" the nature of its relationships.
+Saleh condemned acts of violence against the months-long protests movement rocking Baghdad and Iraq's Shiite-majority south, which has left hundreds dead since October.

-The meeting between Trump and Saleh took place on the sidelines of the Davos conference, which this year is focusing heavily on climate emergency and social inequality.
-Trump left the annual World Economic Forum get-together in Davos later Wednesday to return to Washington.
+He met Trump on the Davos sidelines, hosting a brief press conference but brushing off questions on parliament's vote Trump left the annual World Economic Forum get-together in Davos later Wednesday to return to Washington.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)